DashTheDev/EZCharts.Maui.Donut/README.md

 5. Customise to your liking!
 Options and samples can be found in the [documentation](/) (coming soon).

 ## 🤝 Contributing
 I work full-time and may not have time to keep things up to date.
 So if there's something you want to change, then make some contributions!
-Please read the [contribution guide](/) (coming soon) on how to get started.
+Please read the [contribution guide](https://github.com/DashTheDev/EZCharts.Maui.Donut/blob/master/.github/CONTRIBUTING.md) on how to get started.

-Any contributions are greatly appreciated. :)
+Any contributions are greatly appreciated. :smile: